omidmufeeddm/MozillaLearning-WebLiteracyBadges/Badge Content /Search.md

 ##Task 4 Project Playlist

-You will build a playlist of songs from the Open Web, learning **composing, remixing, searching, and sharing.**
+You will build a playlist of songs from the Open Web, learning **searching, composing, remixing, searching, and sharing.**

 **Task**
 * Click the [“Remix”] (https://d157rqmxrxj6ey.cloudfront.net/chadsansing/9011/) button.
 This will open Thimble.
 You'll see a playlist we created to get you started.